Breathe (2017 film): Release

-In September 2016, Bleecker Street acquired U.S. distribution rights to the film.
+In September 2016, Bleecker Street and Participant Media acquired U.S. distribution rights to the film.
 In February 2017, STXinternational acquired British distribution rights to the film.

 The film had its world premiere at the Toronto International Film Festival on September 11, 2017.

 It was also screened at the Opening Night Gala at the BFI London Film Festival.
 It was released in the United States on October 13, 2017, and the United Kingdom on October 27, 2017.

 Reception

 Critical response

 Upon release, the film received generally mixed reviews.
-On review aggregator website Rotten Tomatoes, the film has an approval rating of 68% based on 168 reviews and a weighted average of 6.4/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 67%, based on 166 reviews and a weighted average of 6.4/10.
 The site's critical consensus reads, "Strong performances from Breathe's well-matched leads help add an edge to a biopic that takes a decidedly heartwarming approach to its real-life story."
-On Metacritic, the film holds a weighted average score of 51 out of 100 based on 29 critics, indicating "mixed or average reviews".
-The Guardian writer Mark Kermode gave the film four out of five stars praising Andrew Garfield's portrayal of Robin Cavendish stating that "There's real terror in Garfield's eyes as Robin stares into the abyss, spitting in the face of a hospital chaplain who announces that his suffering is somehow part of God's great plan".
-He also gave praise to the film's score and the role of Diana Cavendish's twin brothers, portrayed in a dual role by Tom Hollander.
-Peter Bradshaw, another writer for The Guardian added to this, stating that the film "highlights a vital chapter of history" for disabled people but fails to shed "light and shade in the Cavendish'es themselves".
+On Metacritic, the film holds a weighted average score of 51 out of 100, based on 29 critics, indicating "mixed or average" reviews.

+Mark Kermode, writing in The Guardian, gave the film four out of five stars, praising Andrew Garfield's portrayal of Robin Cavendish: "There's real terror in Garfield's eyes as Robin stares into the abyss, spitting in the face of a hospital chaplain who announces that his suffering is somehow part of God's great plan".
+Kermode also gave praise to the film's score, and the role of Diana Cavendish's twin brothers, portrayed in a dual role by Tom Hollander.

+Peter Bradshaw, also writing for The Guardian, stated that the film "highlights a vital chapter of history" for disabled people, while adding, "The problem is that there is not much light and shade in the Cavendishes themselves".